nada401/brewing-knowledge/docs/index.markdown

 In this data story, we invite you to join us as we explore these questions, using data to uncover insights about beer critique and the diverse community of reviewers behind it.

 # Datasets
 We have used two datasets, one for BeerAdvocate and one for RateBeer.
 Both datasets were generously provided by EPFL's Data Science Lab, who makes them available upon request\[[2](#ref-sheep)\].
-The RateBeer dataset is the larger of the two datasets with {N} million reviews, as it is more international.
-The BeerAdvocate dataset has {N} million on the other hand.
-The number of users for both datasets are approximately the same, with 27 thousand users.
-RateBeer has 42k beers in its directory, whereas BeerAdvocate has 28k.

 Each dataset contains a comprehensive crawling of all beer types, user information, and reviews posted to the respective platforms until 2017.
 For our study, we have made key additions:
 - **Language Tagging:** Each review was tagged with the language in which it was written.
 English-language reviews account for 99% of BeerAdvocate reviews and 93% of RateBeer reviews.
-This allows us to focus exclusively on English reviews without sacrificing data scale, retaining over 9 million reviews for analysis.
+This allows us to focus exclusively on English reviews without sacrificing data scale, retaining over 9 million reviews for analysis in total.
 - **Stemming**: We applied a stemming algorithm to the reviews, enabling us to focus on the specific terms used.

+Post-cleaning, we report 6.6 million english reviews from RateBeer and 2.5 million english reviews for BeerAdvocate.
+The number of users are approximately the same, with BeerAdvocate having 62k users and RateBeer having 63k users.
+RateBeer has significantly more beers than BeerAdvocate, with the former having 396k beers and the latter having 234k beers.

 # The Metric
 Developing a methodology to judge a beer critique unavoidably requires some level of domain knowledge from the developers' side.
 Here is what we learned, distilled to a pint.